-Implementation Status (Note 1) Deviations from Corporate Governance Best Practice Evaluation items No Summary Principles for TWSE/TPEx Listed Companies and Reasons (II) Has the Company set up a dedicated unit under the Board of Directors to promote ethical corporate management and regularly (at least once a year) report the implementation of the ethical corporate management policies and prevention measures against unethical conduct to the Board of Directors?
-III) Has the Company established policies to prevent conflicts of interest, provided appropriate reporting channels, and implemented accordingly?
+Evaluation items Implementation Status (Note 1) Deviations from Corporate Governance Best Practice No Summary Principles for TWSE/TPEx Listed Companies and Reasons (II) Has the Company set up a dedicated unit under the Board of Directors to promote ethical corporate management and regularly (at least once a year) report the implementation of the ethical corporate management policies and prevention measures against unethical conduct to the Board of Directors?III) Has the Company established policies to prevent conflicts of interest, provided appropriate reporting channels, and implemented accordingly?
+(II) The Company has formed the Sustainable Development Promotion Team with the aim of promoting ethical business practices through the Governance Team.
+(III) The Company has not established a policy for the prevention of conflicts of interest.
+However, in the case of conflict of interest, employees of the Company may report such matters No significant difference.
 (IV) Has the Company established effective accounting systems and internal control systems to implement ethical corporate management and had its internal audit department, based on the assessment results of the risk of unethical conduct, formulated audit plans and inspected the compliance with the prevention measures accordingly or entrusted a CPA to conduct the audit?
-V V (II) Although the Company has not established a dedicated department to promote ethical corporate management, it has been regularly promoting the importance of ethical corporate management in internal meetings from time to time.
-The head of audit regularly attends the board meetings to report on business execution to facilitate the supervision from the Board of Directors.
-(III) The Company has not established a policy for the prevention of conflicts of interest.
-However, in the case of conflict of interest, employees of the Company may report such matters directly to the Management Department in addition to their immediate department heads.
+V directly to the Management Department in addition to their immediate department heads.
 (IV) The Company has an internal audit plan.
 The internal audit department performs various spot checks in accordance with the audit plan.
 When special circumstances arise, spot checks will be arranged.
-No significant difference.
 (V) Does the Company regularly organize internal and external training for ethical corporate management?
 V (V) Promote the importance of ethical corporate management in internal meetings of the Company on a regular basis.
 III.
 Implementation of the whistle-blowing system in the Company (I) Has the Company established a detailed whistle-blowing, reward system and accessible whistle-blowing channels?
 Does the Company assign suitable and dedicated individuals for cases reported by the whistle-blower?
 (II) Has the Company established the standard operating procedures for investigating reported misconduct, follow-up measures to be adopted after the investigation, and related confidentiality mechanisms?
-V (I) The Company has not established a detailed whistle-blowing and reward system.
-However, in the case of violation of ethical corporate management, employees of the Company may report such matters directly to the Management Department in addition to their immediate department heads.
-(II) The Company has not established standard operating procedures and confidentiality mechanisms for accepting whistle-blowing.
-In the event of a violation of the ethical corporate management, the Company will, depending on the circumstances and significance of the violation, take disciplinary action in accordance with the Regulations on the Management of Awards and Punishments.
-No significant difference.
+V (I) The Company intends to implement a reporting and reward system in 2024.
+Prior to their formulatio, in the case of violation of ethical corporate management, employees of the Company may report such matters directly to the Management Department in addition to their immediate department heads.
+(II) The Company intends to develop standard operating procedures and confidentiality mechanisms for investigating and addressing reported issues in 2024.
+Prior to their formulatio, In the event of a violation of the ethical corporate management, the Company will, depending on the No significant difference. circumstances and significance of the violation, take disciplinary action in accordance with the Regulations on the Management of Awards and Punishments.

 Evaluation items Implementation Status (Note 1) Deviations from Corporate Governance Best Practice No Summary Principles for TWSE/TPEx Listed Companies and Reasons (III) Has the Company implemented protection measures against inappropriate disciplinary actions on the whistle-blower?
 V (III) If the Company receives a report from a whistle-blower, a dedicated team will be established to investigate and protect the whistle-blower from inappropriate treatment.
 No significant difference.
 IV.
 Improvement of information disclosure (I) Has the Company disclosed the content of its best practices on ethical corporate management and the effectiveness of its implementation on its website or Market Observation Post System (MOPS)?
-V \ If the company has established the ethical corporate managem V The Company plans to disclose information about integrity management on the official website.
+V The Company plans to disclose information about integrity management on the official website.
 The Company plans to disclose information on its ethical corporate management on its website, the remaining have no significant difference.